onera/Cassiopee/Converter/doc/source/Converter.rst

 .. py:function:: Converter.getNPts(a)

     Return the total number of points in a.

+    Exists also as parallel distributed version (C.Mpi.getNPts).

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]